benphelps/homepage-docs/src/pages/en/configs/settings.md

 ## Language

-You may override the browser language detection by setting your desired language manually using:
+Set your desired language using:

 ```yaml
 language: fr